Background pattern

 400 mg

-The other excipients are: sodium chloride, sodium hydroxide (for pH adjustment) and water for injection in sufficient quantity.
+The other excipients are: sodium chloride, sodium hydroxide (for pH adjustment), and water for injectable preparations in sufficient quantity.

-Mepivacaine B. Braun 20 mg/ml is an injectable solution that is presented in polyethylene (Mini-Plasco) ampoules of 5, 10 and 20 ml.
-It is presented in packs of 1 ampoule and 100 ampoules.
+Mepivacaine B. Braun 20 mg/ml is an injectable solution presented in 5, 10, and 20 ml polyethylene (Mini-Plasco) ampoules.
+It is presented in packages of 1 ampoule and 100 ampoules.

 Not all formats may be marketed.